by Coin Curator

 Subscribe to our free newsletter.

-• The Toronto Police Service (TPS) challenge coin is a distinctive emblem representing the pride, unity, and dedication of the officers within the department.
+The Rockland County New York Black Irish challenge coin celebrates the heritage, pride, and camaraderie of the Black Irish community in the region.
 We invite you to stop in anytime and see this Beautiful Museum!
 Click HERE for hours and directions.
 Have a challenge coin we may not have?
 Bring it in and trade it